-Each car produces one stream with its own time-series data, and each stream is processed by each replica of the deployment, labelled "Process".
-By default the message broker will assign each stream to one replica via the RangeAssignor strategy.
+Each car produces one stream with its own time-series data, and each stream is processed by a replica of the deployment, labelled "Process".
+By default, the message broker assigns each stream to one replica via the RangeAssignor strategy.

-Now, one of the replicas crashes (the purple one), and the "stream 4" is assigned automatically to the blue replica.
+When the purple replica crashes, "stream 4" is assigned automatically to the blue replica.

-This situation will trigger an event on the SDK in the blue replica indicating that "stream 4" has been received:
+This situation triggers an event on the topic consumer in the blue replica indicating that "stream 4" has been received:

 This will trigger two events, one in the blue replica indicating that "stream 4" has been revoked, and one in the purple replica indicating that "stream 4" has been assigned again:

-The same behaviour will happen if we scale the "Process" deployment up or down, increasing or decreasing the number of replicas.
-Kafka will trigger the rebalancing mechanism internally and this will trigger the same events on the Quix SDK.
+The same behavior happens if the "Process" deployment is scaled up or down, by increasing or decreasing the number of replicas.
+Kafka triggers the rebalancing mechanism internally and this triggers the same events on Quix Streams.

 Kafka uses partitions and the RangeAssignor strategy to decide which consumers receive which messages.

-Partitions and the Kafka rebalancing protocol are internal details of the Kafka implementation behind the Quix SDK.
-You don’t need to worry about them because everything is abstracted within the Streaming Context feature of the SDK.
-The events described above will remain the same, even if the SDK uses another Message Broker technology or another rebalancing mechanism in the future.
+Partitions and the Kafka rebalancing protocol are internal details of the Kafka implementation behind Quix Streams.
+These are abstracted within the Streaming Context feature of the library.
+The events described above remain the same, even if Quix Streams uses another message broker technology, or another rebalancing mechanism in the future.